ndrewtl/airspace-jekyll/_posts/2016-12-11-maps_tutorial.md

 --------------------------------------------------------------------------------
-Open up a new R Script where you will be adding the code for your maps.
-All the resources for this tutorial, including some helpful cheatsheets can be downloaded from [this repository](https://github.com/ourcodingclub/CC-6-Maps) Clone and download the repo as a zipfile, then unzip and set the folder as your working directory by running the code below (subbing in the actual folder path), or clicking `Session/ Set Working Directory/ Choose Directory` from the RStudio menu.
+All the resources for this tutorial, including some helpful cheatsheets can be downloaded from [this repository](https://github.com/ourcodingclub/CC-6-Maps) Clone and download the repo as a zipfile, then unzip it.

+Next, open up a new R Script where you will be adding the code for your mapsa.
+Set the folder you just downloaded as your working directory by running the code below (subbing in the location of the folder on your computer, e.g. `~/Downloads/CC-6-Maps-master`):

 ```r
 setwd("PATH_TO_FOLDER")